esauortiz/dwm1001_drivers/README.md

 ## Examples of estimated trajectories

-The following figures represent the estimated trajectory (selecting EKF option) and the ground truth trajectory for reference.
+The following figures represent the estimated trajectory selecting EKF option (green) and the ground truth (red) trajectory for reference.

 * Trajectories in the xy plane